jackdewinter/pymarkdown/newdocs/src/quick-starts/fixing.md

-# Fixing Markdown Files
+# Quick Start: Fixing Markdown Files

-**Important:** Any **autofix** performed by PyMarkdown is purely mechanical and is designed not to alter the meaning of the content.
-For a rule to provide a “fix”, the change must be mechanical, changing the format and not changing the content, and be completely unambiguous.
+Now that you are familiar with [Quick Start: Scanning Markdown Files](./scanning.md), the previous page in our Quick Start guide series that showed how to *find* Rule Failures, let's move on to fixing some of those reported Rule Failures.

+If you have not read the scanning Quick Start guide yet, we recommend visiting it first so the examples in this page make sense.

+On the previous page, you learned how to use PyMarkdown to *scan* files and report Rule Failures.
+On this page, you will use PyMarkdown to *fix* some of those Rule Failures automatically, using Rule Plugins that support the **autofix** capability.

+**Important:** Any fixing performed by PyMarkdown in **fix** mode is purely mechanical.
+It is designed not to change the meaning of your content.

+A Rule Plugin can only offer the **autofix** capability if the change:

+- adjusts formatting, not the wording or meaning, and
+- is completely unambiguous.

+For example, removing extra spaces after a `#` in a heading is safe, but rewriting a heading from "Overview" to "Introduction" is not.

+Once you know how to scan for Rule Failures, letting PyMarkdown fix the ones that support the **autofix** capability is the obvious next step.
+It helps you reduce or eliminate Rule
+Failures more quickly, and the process is easy to automate in scripts.

+## What You Will Learn

+> **Quick Start Guide Single Line Summary**
+> This page leverages your knowledge on scanning with PyMarkdown to explain
+> how PyMarkdown's **fix** mode works to automatically correct Rule Failures.

+On this page, you will:

+- run your first `fix` command with PyMarkdown
+- identify which Rule Plugins currently support the **autofix** capability
+- work through a complete `fix` example on a single file:
+    - scan the file
+    - fix the file
+    - interpret what was fixed, what was not fixed, and why
+- apply the `fix` command to multiple files or directories

 ## Prerequisites

-The following sections assume that you have already [installed PyMarkdown](./installation.md) and are reasonably comfortable with basic [command line usage](./general.md).
-The **fix** mode commands also build on the **scan** mode commands described in the scanning mode [Quick Start document](./scanning.md).
+The following sections assume that you have already [installed PyMarkdown](./installation.md) and can run basic commands from a terminal (for example, changing directories and running `pymarkdown`).
+The **fix** mode commands also build on what you learned about the **scan** mode commands described on the [Quick Start: Scanning Markdown Files](./scanning.md) page.

-If you are not comfortable with the content of those documents, use the links above to get started and review them before continuing with this document.
+If any of that feels unfamiliar, use the links above to walk through those pages first, then return here when you are ready to try fixing files.

 ## Get Help for the `fix` Command